 Proper care should be taken while cutting them in half.
 If the fruit is tender, the knife slides into the fruit and vice versa.

 The variations for persimmon smoothie

-As I discuss to you earlier, persimmons do not have a strong flavor or taste.
-Hence it is great to bring together with any other flavoring ingredients.
+As I discussed earlier, persimmons do not have a strong flavor or taste.
+Hence, it is great to bring together with any other flavoring ingredients.
 And thus, you have tons of choices for seasoning.

 The options are, but not limited to,

 - Chia seeds to make it a nutritious smoothie.

 - Chopped nuts for not only the texture but also wholesome.

 The preparation and making are simple, like any other smoothie recipe.
 Put all the ingredients together and pulse the blender for a few minutes until the smoothie reaches a silky texture.

 Other simple drinks you may like,

 - Kiwi mango smoothie